MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-1.md

 In Azure, all resources are allocated in a resource management group.
 Resource groups provide logical groupings of resources that make them easier to work with as a collection.
 Use the [az group create](/cli/azure/group#az_group_create) command to create a resource group named `VMTutorialResources`.

-To get a better understanding of required parameters and steps related to `az group create` try out Azure CLI in interactive mode by running `az interactive`.
+To get a better understanding of required parameters and steps related to `az group create` try out Azure CLI in interactive mode by running the `az interactive` command.

 # [Azure CLI](#tab/tabid-1)